anarcho-loneliness/x32-mute-matrix/README.md

 Once installed, the application will autoupdate.

 ## Caveats
-- Right now, the channel and mixbus names and colors are hardcoded to the configuration used for Tip of the Hats 2017.
-Eventually, these values will be pulled dynamically from the mixer itself.
 - Does not yet show the Main or Mono mixes.
 - Does not yet show Aux or USB inputs or FX buses.